 💡Pro Tip: If you’re wanting to forecast AR, AP, Unearned/Deferred Revenue, and/or Prepaid Expenses, then this can be done through timing profiles.
 To forecast tax, you'll need to go to the 'Tax' tab in the 'Forecast Settings'.
 You can learn more about forecasting tax in the following articles: Withholdings Tax, Consumption/Sales Tax, and Tax Expense accounts.

 To set up a journal,

 ❗Note: Fathom will not allow you to proceed with a journal entry unless the entry is in balance.
-A red ‘not in balance’ indicator will appear to prompt you to add additional entries, or make changes to the current entries.
+A red ‘not in balance’ indicator will appear to prompt you to add additional line entries or accounts to the journal or make changes to the current entries.

 Schedules in Fathom Forecasting

 ❗Note: The ‘Loan Repayment/Interest Calculation’ option for a schedule will only be available if you’ve selected a Balance Sheet account classified as Short Term Debt or Long Term Debt and a P&L account classified as a Loan Interest account.
 You can reclassify accounts in ‘Step 3 - Chart of Accounts’ in the Settings for the entity.